 I explained.
 He laughed and we went back to whatever we were doing.
 Cheri came home soon afterwards, out of breath but much happier for having defended herself.

 Linda was not this easy to manipulate.
-I pretty much had to trick her into being managed but we were so close in age that often she actually a partner in mischief and at those times, we succeeded or failed as a team.
+I pretty much had to trick her into being managed but we were so close in age that often she was actually a partner in mischief and at those times, we succeeded or failed as a team.

 For example, Linda helped me flood the back of the house one day.
 You can read about that in my story: The Indoor Tsunami.